Vanilla-OS/documentation/docs/apx/index.md

 22.10 for Vanilla OS 22.10) and wraps all commands from the distribution's package manager (`apt` for Ubuntu).

-Nevertheless, it is still possible to install packages from other distributions using other package managers, for example, using the `--aur` flag, a second container based on Arch Linux will be created.
-Here, `apx` will manage software from the AUR (and Pacman), always integrating it with the host system.
+Nevertheless, you can install packages from package other distributions.
+For example, using the `--aur` flag, a new container based on Arch Linux will be created.
+Here, `apx` will manage the packages from the AUR (and Pacman), tightly integrating it with the host system.
+Using the `--dnf` flag with `apx` will create a new container based on Fedora Linux.
+Here, `apx` will manage packages from Fedora's DNF repository,  tightly integrating it with the host system.
+For GUI packages created inside `apx` containers,`.desktop` files are created automatically and added to the GNOME application menu with a container indicator next to the application name.

-For quality control and testing needs, we have chosen to limit this feature to specific implementations.
-Currently, only the `--aur` flag is supported, but we are planning to implement support for the Nix package manager as well.
+For quality control, we are limiting this feature to specific implementations.
+Currently, only `--aur` and `--dnf` flags are supported, but we are planning to implement support for the Nix package manager as well in future.

-### The name
+### Naming

-The name `apx` comes from **apt (Advanced Packaging Tool)**, the package manager used by Debian and its derivatives, and **X**, which should be seen as 2 lines (host and container) overlapping, where the container is on top, meaning it is on top of the host system.
+The name `apx` comes from **apt (Advanced Packaging Tool)**, the package manager used by Debian and its derivatives. **X** consists of two lines (host and container) overlapping each other, where the container is on top, meaning it is on top of the host system.

 ## Usage